Dottore112/BetterTesla/README.md

 ## 079 Teslas
 - You can set if 079 has a limit for triggering teslas, and how many
-- You can set how many energy it will take for triggering teslas
+- You can set how many energy it will take for triggering teslas!

 ## Commands
 - ToggleTeslas: You can toggle teslas (Active it/Disable it)